Gun law in India: Non-Prohibited Bore Licenses

 The law states that a license can be issued to anyone who has a good reason without stipulating what constitutes a good reason.
 Typically, applicants wanting a license for self-defense purposes need to prove danger to their life.
 Article 14 states that authorities can deny a license for unspecified "public peace or for public safety" reasons.
 They are not obligated to give reason for refusal of an application if they deem it to be necessary.
 Firearm licenses must be renewed every five years.
 Approximately 50% of the applications for license are accepted.
 For example, of the 12.8 million inhabitants, between April 2015 and March 2016, authorities in Mumbai rejected 169 out of 342 firearm applications.

 Some local jurisdictions may have additional requirements for granting licenses.
 For example, in 2019 the commissioner of Firozpur district in Punjab ordered that every license applicant must plant at least 10 trees and take photos with them.

 Air guns

 Guns of caliber .177 are usually within the legal muzzle energy for air guns in India.
 Owning an air gun does not require a license.
 However air gun use causing serious physical harm or death is punished the same way as with higher caliber guns.
 As per the ISSF rules, sport shooters must hold a minimum permit by an authorized shooter training club or institute and the state rifle association and later by the NRAI.
 Sports shooters without permits from a club and the NRAI carrying air guns are subject to imprisonment.

+Judicial treatment

+After independence, the Arms Act, 1959 was enacted; it has been amended several times since, most recently in 2019.
+Allahabad High Court, commenting on the same in 1993, noted that the avowed object of the 1959 Act: "is to do away with the British policy of keeping the Indian nation disarmed; we must give an interpretation to the provisions of the said Act which is in conformity with the above object.
+However, the unfortunate fact is that the authorities often interpret the 1959 Act as if it is not materially different from the 1878 Act, and hence applications for arm licences are as readily and arbitrarily rejected as before."
+Justice Markandey Katju stated:"In my opinion, the right to carry non-prohibited firearms is part of Article 21 of the Constitution, for to hold otherwise would amount to keeping good and peace-loving citizens defenceless while the criminals are well armed.
+This would be wholly arbitrary and unreasonable.
+In these days when law and order has broken down, it is only an armed man who can lead a life of dignity and self-respect.
+No criminal or gangster can dare to assault or threaten such a person for fear of retaliation.
+Since the word life in Article 21 has been held by the Supreme Court to mean a life of dignity, the right to carry non-prohibited fire arms must be deemed to be included in Article 21."